curvefi/curve-dao/src/docs/README.md

-# Calculating volume and prices
+# Calculating volume, balances and prices

 ## Getting from on-chain data